 Contact our Team of Experienced Partition Lawyers Serving the City of Novato, County of Marin, California

 Our Novato partition litigation attorneys will work diligently to obtain a favorable outcome on your behalf, whether by negotiation or litigation.
-Talkov law unlocks access to justice for co-owners by funding your case.
+Talkov Law Partition Attorneys unlocks access to justice for co-owners by funding your case.
 For qualified cases, you pay no fees until we successfully partition your property by obtaining a sale on the market or to your co-owner!
 For a free consultation with California’s first and largest team of partition attorneys at Talkov Law, call (415) 966-3300 or contact us online today.

-Our partition attorneys in Novato also serve San Rafael, Petaluma, Santa Rosa, Napa, Sonoma, Hamilton, Ignacio, Bel Marin Keys, Black Point-Green Point, San Marin, and Indian Valley
+San Rafael, Petaluma, Santa Rosa, Napa, Sonoma, Hamilton, Ignacio, Bel Marin Keys, Black Point-Green Point, San Marin, and Indian Valley